particle-iot/docs/src/content/reference/device-os/firmware.md

 **Data Usage Warning**

 When using a Particle SIM with the device, be careful interacting with web hosts with `TCPClient` or libraries using `TCPClient`.
 These can use a lot of data in a short period of time resulting in a higher bill.
 To keep the data usage low, use [`Particle.publish`](#particle-publish-) along with [webhooks](/tutorials/device-cloud/webhooks/).

+Direct TCP, UDP, and DNS do not consume Data Operations from your monthly or yearly quota.
+However, they do use cellular data and could cause you to exceed the monthly data limit for your account.
 {{/if}} {{!-- has-cellular --}}

 ### connected()